DTU-R3/DTU-R3-ROS/README.md

 * Simulation of virtual robots and sensors.
 * Uses Mazemap data to generate 3D floorplans for waypoint navigation and simulation.
 * Can use Virtual Reality for remote control of telerobots.
+* All functions can also be programmed in Nodered

 ## Prerequisites
 ROS Kinetic

 ## ROS Installation
 For tutorials and documentation on installing see [ROS Website](http://www.ros.org/install/)

 ## Project contents
-The Unity projects contain ROS packages for robot features as well as package developed by DTU-R3.
+The projects contains ROS packages for robot features as well as package developed by DTU-R3.
 Detail information for each packages locates in respective folder.

 ## ROS graph of the scenrio
 ![ROS graph](/docs/rosgraph.png "ROS graph")